- What is the program cost?

 You may take only one curricular option per session.
 Please note that some curricular options include more than one course.

 When will I be notified of an admissions decision?

 It normally takes three to five weeks to receive a decision after all application materials have been received.

 Should I expect additional mailings after receiving my admissions letter?

-You will receive instructional emails after submitting your enrollment form and committing to attend the program, but no mailings will be sent via postal mail.
+You will receive instructional emails after submitting your enrollment form and committing to attend the program.
+Bills and academic packets (statement of completion and evaluation letter) will be sent via postal mail.

 Do students have access to campus facilities?

 Students in the Summer Program have access to Columbia University’s classrooms, laboratories, on-campus cafés, libraries, computer labs, fitness center, and student activities center.
 Students do not have library borrowing privileges.
 Only residential students have access to the dormitories.

 Will I have access to a computer?
 Should I bring a laptop?
 Is the campus wireless?

 Students have access to computer clusters and laboratories throughout the campus.
 These facilities range from informational kiosks to high-end workstations to walk-in consulting centers.
 Most dorms also have their own computer labs.